openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 S3
 ```

-**Description:** Indicates a high security level where data leakage would have major impact.
-Example: databases containing user activity, health, or location data.
+**Function:** Indicates a high security level for the database, where data leakage would have major impact.
+For example, databases containing user activity, health, or location information.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core